nomadjimbob/mikio/README.md

   * `sidebarLeftRow2` : content to show in the second row of the left sidebar
   * `sidebarLeftRow3` : content to show in the third row of the left sidebar
   * `sidebarLeftRow4` : content to show in the forth row of the left sidebar
+  * `sidebarMobileDefaultCollapse` : collapse the sidebars by default when viewed on mobile
   * `sidebarShowRight` : show the right sidebar if content is found

   * `tocFull` : show the table of contents as a full height item